 Heather was involved in creating the licensing law and current practice rules for Utah midwives and served on the Licensed Direct-entry Midwives Advisory Board.
 Heather currently serves on the Occupational and Professional Licensure Review Committee.

 She is a registered nurse and holds a Bachelor of Nursing Degree from Weber State University.
-She is currently pursuing a Doctorate of Nursing Practice in Nurse-Midwifery at the University of Utah and will be reducing her participation in the practice until May 2017.
+She is currently pursuing a Doctorate of Nursing Practice in Nurse-Midwifery at the University of Utah and will graduate May 2017.
 She has four children, all of whom were born at home.

 Janell Peterson, BS, CPM, LDEM

-Janell is married and enjoys camping, hiking, fishing, and other outdoor activities with her husband and spending time with family.
+Janell enjoys camping, hiking, fishing, and other outdoor activities with her husband and daughter and spending time with family.